Armed Forces of the Republic of Ivory Coast: International forces

-A mutual defense accord signed with France in April 1961 provides for the stationing of French Armed Forces troops in Ivory Coast.
+A mutual defence accord signed with France in April 1961 provided for the stationing of French Armed Forces troops in Ivory Coast.
 The 43rd Marine Infantry Battalion of the French Army's Troupes de Marine (43e bataillon d'infanterie de marine) was based in Port Bouet adjacent to the Abidjan Airport from 1979 and had more than 500 troops assigned until 2011, when it appears to have been disbanded.
-The French military also maintains a force as part of Opération Licorne.
+The French military also maintained a force as part of Opération Licorne.

-From summer 2011, Operation Licorne, the French force, previously over 5,000 strong, is roughly 700, and consists of Licorne headquarters, Battalion Licorne (BATLIC), seemingly made up of elements of the 2nd Marine Infantry Regiment and the Régiment d'infanterie-chars de marine, and a helicopter detachment.
+From summer 2011, Operation Licorne, the French force, previously over 5,000 strong, was roughly 700, and consists of Licorne headquarters, Battalion Licorne (BATLIC), seemingly made up of elements of the 2nd Marine Infantry Regiment and the Régiment d'infanterie-chars de marine, and a helicopter detachment.

+The French military left the country at the Ivorian's request in 2025.

 The United Nations has maintained the peacekeeping mission ONUCI in the country since 2004.
 On 28 February 2011 ONUCI consisted of 7,568 troops, 177 military observers, and numerous international civilians and Police; the mission had received helicopter and infantry reinforcement from UNMIL during the stand-off since the late 2010 elections which had been won by Alassane Ouattara.